You just became CTO. Nobody told you it would feel like this.

 What we work on

-The six challenges that define your first year as CTO.
+Three challenges that define your first year as CTO.

 Every first-time CTO hits these.
 The question is whether you navigate them or get navigated by them.